 2nd Punjab Cavalry

 In all, Stewart’s forces comprised :

 It will be noticed that the combined fighting force, at around 7,200 men, was matched by the number of “followers” and was not much more than the number of transport camels!

 The HQ of the force reached Khelat-i-Ghilzai on 6th April, picking up some of its garrison en route, and the whole force assembled, as planned, at Mushaki soon afterwards.
 No opposition had been met with so far, though hostile gatherings had been seen on the distant flanks.
-The main difficulty was long, hot and tiresome marches, compounded by the fact that food and forage proved very hard to find – possible supplies in the area had either been looted, destroyed or carried away – and finding food for the very long column and its many transport animals soon became a major problem.
+The main difficulty was long, hot and tiresome marches, compounded by the fact that food and forage proved very hard to find – possible supplies in the area had either been looted, destroyed or carried away – and “living off the land” by finding food for the very long column and its many transport animals soon became a major problem.

 The combined field force left Mushaki on 19th April, the advance guard under General Palliser being:

 19th Bengal Lancers 350

 2/60th Rifles 63